-On July 22, 2017, our family leaves for a year away, on our Great Big Trip Around The World.
+On July 22, 2017, we left home to travel the world for a year…with our kids.
+We called it our Great Big Trip Around The World.

 The summer of 2007, a year after getting married, Randy and I went on a 2-month backpacking trip around Europe.
 As we entered the Czech Republic we met a couple in their early thirties.
 They had sold everything and were planning on travelling the world for 2-3 years.
 It was a completely new concept for us.
 We started talking about how much we’d love to do something similar, but by saving up rather than selling our stuff.
 At the time I had just finished my first year of optometry school.
 I was already committed to 3 more years and a LOT of debt!
 We quickly set the idea aside and carried on with life.